Why Prepare for Emergencies?

 Right now is a good time to think about storms in the wake of Hurricane Matthew.
 I know it’s on all of our minds because of what’s happening there.

 Even though earthquakes are not storms, we need a plan to prepare for emergencies like those as well, don’t forget about that.
-Click on the link below to view our disaster plans for Little Sprouts. business-policies-other
+Click on the link below to view our emergency evacuation procedure in childcare for Little Sprouts. business-policies-other

 What would you do if you broke your arm and couldn’t do your job?
 Do you have sick leave from work?
 Do you have back up help if you have a home daycare that can help you if you break your foot or something and can no longer care for the kids for a short amount of time?
 What do you do to prepare for emergencies in home daycare?